konratp/uchicago-data-visualization/Proposal/Proposal.md

 if there are significant differences in how men and women perform within given matches.

-For both of these questions, we want to restrict our analysis to matches played since the year 2000, and focus on players who at some point entered the top-20 of their respective rankings.
+For both of these questions, we want to restrict our analysis to the period between 1980 and today, and focus on players who at some point entered the top-20 or top-50 of their respective rankings.

+---

 ## Plan of Attack